 "We are Groot" isn't Groot learning more words, it's Peter's translator learning Groot's language.
 Perhaps this should be a Wild Mass Guess too?

 It wouldn't blow up the entire planet- just kill all the organic life on it, as shown in that clip in the Collector's place.
 He'd be spared, because he was the one wielding the infinity stone.
-Basically, it would just be a barren, empty planet, much like the one that Quill found the infinity stone on.
+Basically, it would just be a barren, empty planet, much like the one that Quill found the orb on.

 I would also like to point out that at this point, Ronan's sanity is hanging by a thread.
 He's power-drunk on the Stone and probably incredibly frustrated by the Guardians being so difficult to kill.
 Imagine if you were a level 100 MMO character with the best gear in the game and a bunch of level 1s were destroying you.
 At this point he might well have destroyed the planet and killed everybody, himself included, simply out of insanity.

 Even if his helmet provided him with oxygen, how does Peter survive the vacuum of space without a pressure suit?
 The complete lack of pressure would've caused his body to expand to roughly twice its normal volume, resulting in disabling pain (this happened to Joseph Kittinger's right hand when the seal on his glove failed).
 Yet he doesn't suffer any ill effects from vacuum exposure, even when he takes off his helmet and gives it to Gamora.